 Commercial commission contract

 It is a contract by which a merchant agrees to perform on behalf of another, one or more commercial operations.

-The aim is for these projects to be long-term, under any scheme, and to be contractually regulated for the provision of services to the public sector (wholesalers, intermediaries or the end user), using infrastructure provided by the private sector.
+The aim is for these projects to be long-term, under any scheme, and to be contractually regulated for the provision of services to the public sector (wholesalers, intermediaries, or the end-user), using infrastructure provided by the private sector.

-Some of the contracting regimes provided for in the Public-Private Association Law are competitive bidding -exceptionally it can be through invitation to at least three persons-, and direct awarding, as appropriate.
+Some of the contracting regimes provided for in the Public-Private Association Law are competitive bidding -exceptionally it can be through an invitation to at least three persons-, and direct awarding, as appropriate.

 For the realization of PPP projects, it is required:

-Granting of one or more permits, concessions or authorizations for the use and exploitation of public property when necessary for the provision of the respective services.
+Granting of one or more permits, concessions, or authorizations for the use and exploitation of public property when necessary for the provision of the respective services.

-Conclusion of long term contracts, in which rights and obligations are established between the unit or entity and the service providers or individual performers of the work.
+Conclusion of long-term contracts, in which rights and obligations are established between the unit or entity and the service providers or individual performers of the work.